open-telemetry/opentelemetry.io/content/en/blog/2024/new-otel-features-envoy-istio/index.md

 k exec "$(k get pod -l app=ratings -o jsonpath='{.items[0].metadata.name}')" -c ratings -- curl -sS productpage:9080/productpage | grep -o "<title>.*</title>"
 ```

-Then we can check it out on the Jaeger UI and we should see some nice traces
+Then we can check it out on the Jaeger UI.
+There, we should see some traces!
-there!

 ![Distributed trace viewing in Jaeger](jaeger.png)

-Let's analyse a bit the spans produced by Envoy:
+Let's analyze the spans produced by Envoy:

 1. First, we see the outgoing (egress) call from the `ratings` service to the
    `productpage` service
 2. Then the incoming (ingress) call in the `productpage` service
-3. And we also see the `host-name` resource attribute we applied via the
+3. We also see the `host-name` resource attribute we applied via the
    `OTEL_RESOURCE_ATTRIBUTES` That was picked up by the environment resource
    detector, and added to all spans Envoy created.